qafedev/forms-conversion-documentation/FormsBuiltinsHandling.md

 # Oracle Forms Built-in Handling in QAFE#

-This document refers to FMBs with following properties.
+*This document refers to FMBs with following properties.*

-Form Name: FORM1 , Block Names : BLOCK1,BLOCK2 , Item Names : ITEM1, ITEM2, Window Names : WINDOW1, Canvas Names : CANVAS1, CANVAS2
+Form Name: FORM1
+Block Names : BLOCK1, BLOCK2
+Item Names : ITEM1,ITEM2
+Window Names : WINDOW1
+Canvas Names : CANVAS1, CANVAS2

-Form Name: FORM2 , Block Names : BLOCK1,BLOCK2 , Item Names : ITEM1, ITEM2, Window Names : WINDOW1, Canvas Names : CANVAS1, CANVAS2
+Form Name: FORM2
+Block Names : BLOCK1, BLOCK2
+Item Names : ITEM1, ITEM2
+Window Names : WINDOW1
+Canvas Names : CANVAS1, CANVAS2

 ### Oracle Forms Built-Ins which can be used in Database Procedures ###

-After Conversion you will get a script file containing the trigger code in your FMB.
+After Conversion (FORM1.fmb) you will get a script file containing the trigger code in your FMB.

 This can be found in src/main/script/FORM1 folder of your QAFE Project with name MAIN_SCRIPT_Package_Script_FORM1.sql

-Apart from this a QAFE provides script file QAFE_BUILT_IN.sql and QAFE_BUILT_IN_BODY.sql which handles the Oracle Forms Built-Ins (src/main/script folder).
+Apart from this QAFE provides script file QAFE_BUILT_IN.sql and QAFE_BUILT_IN_BODY.sql which handles the Oracle Forms Built-Ins (src/main/script folder).

 MAIN_SCRIPT_Package_Script_FORM1 uses QAFE_BUILT_IN Package to handle some of the Oracle Forms Built-Ins.
 To Execute any built-In in your script file you have to prefix the built-in with QAFE_BUILT_IN.